-- Plan how you can get food and other supplies such as medications that you will need during this period.
+- Plan how you can get food and other supplies such as medicines that you will need during this period.

-- Ask friends or family if they can drop off anything you need while you’re in home isolation.
+- Ask friends or family if they can drop off anything you need while you’re self-isolating.

 - Plan in advance what you will do if someone in your household has serious symptoms, such as having difficulties breathing.

 - Make sure deliveries and supplies are left outside your home for you to collect.

 A big worry for people who need to stay at home is how to get vital supplies like food and medication.
 This is particularly worrying for people who do not have friends and family living locally, but there is support available.

 Local authorities and community support

 When the UK government made the announcement that people with certain medical conditions should shield for 12 weeks, they also announced that community hubs were being set up.
 These would help to deliver food and medicine to people.